 - Gloves (optional)

-Fill the bristles of a paintbrush with pigment.
-Then gently tap it with a second brush (or stick) that you're holding in your opposite hand.
+Fill the bristles of a paint brush with pigment.
+Gently tap it with a second brush (or stick, or even your fingers) with your opposite hand.
 This will give the paint enough force to travel across your canvas.

-Control is a big challenge when splattering paint.
-A stencil can help.
-It can be complex or simple, but make sure there’s plenty of positive space around it so the extra paint won’t get on your canvas.
+Control is a big challenge when splattering paint, but a stencil can help.
+It can be complex or simple (even as simple as a strip of masking tape), but make sure there’s plenty of positive space around it so the extra paint won’t get on your canvas.